Benrahan/SciX/README.md

 Unzip the file by double clicking and move the unzipped directory to your Desktop.

 # Open the SciX.Genies.Rmd in RStudio
 Double click on the SciX.Genies.Rmd file to open in RStudio.
-Carefully follow the instructions and Good luck.
+Carefully follow the instructions.\
+Enjoy and good luck!

 Lachlan Gray \